Prince527GitHub/ServerSMP-BOT/README.md

+## Bot dev has been paused (aka: new commands & stuff) because of discord.js v13

 # ServerSMP - BOT

 This is a discord bot, that has a lot of stuff in it like meme's, economy, admin, extra, etc.